Icinga/icinga2/doc/11-cli-commands.md

     null
     <3> =>

+Further usage examples can be found in the [library reference](18-library-reference.md#library-reference) chapter.

 On operating systems without the `libedit` library installed there is no support for line-editing or a command history.
 However you can